MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/authentication/auth-tab-aad-rev.md

 This section describes the tasks involved in creating a Teams tab that uses SSO.
 These tasks are language- and framework-agnostic.

-To build an tab app that uses Teams SSO to authenticate users:
+To build a tab app that uses Teams SSO to authenticate users:

 :::row:::
     :::column span="":::